pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Toshiba-Pasiopia7.md

 * Mode 0: 80x25, 80x25 lores graphics
 * Mode 1: 40x25, 40x25 lores graphics

-The target does support hires graphics, but it is not currently supported by z88dk.
+The machine does support hires graphics, but it is not currently supported by z88dk.

 ## Links